Honestpuck/apple_complete/README.md

 create more specific completion than at the verb level or to make sure you have options and arguments in the right order.

+#### hdiutil

+For `hdiutil` it first completes on the verbs and then completes on the options for each verb once you enter the `-`.
+No work has been done to create more specific completion than at the verb level or to make sure you have options and arguments in the right order.